gaxmann/suhr/README.md

 # Gordon's Sun Clock

+Gordon's Sun Clock is a clock that displays the actual local time (solar time).

+I was quite dissatisfied with standard time, the recurring time changes and the fact that 12 o'clock is usually not noon.
+My solution: an organic dial.
+It shows the position and path of the sun, when it is actually noon and when the sun disappears behind the horizon.
+And it does so for your individual location.

+Try it out: the app is free, ad-free and does not collect any data!
+It is simply a gift from me to the world.

+I have been living with the clock for seven years now, and it has taught me a lot.
+It can also be interesting for children, as it allows them to understand the movements of the stars in a simple and intuitive way.

+I also run Sun Clock on a tablet that hangs on my wall.
+There, it catches the eye of visitors and reminds me every day of the natural passage of time.

+Calculations for your location should match the positions in the astronomical almanac to 0.0005 arc seconds (Skyfield).
+On request, the clock displays Agnihotra times for your location accurate to the second (including countdown).
+Gordon's Sun Clock is also known as an astronomical clock, astronomy app, horologium, horologion, orloj, astrolabe, astrolabe clock, star clock, sky clock, single-hand clock, solar clock.

 Here are a few of the files of the Sun Clock app.

 You are most welcome to...